GiftedBrainLab/DecentralizedLibrary/README.md

 Hey @Filecoin community 👋

 We made something cool!
 As a @filecoindevs, we have built Decentralized Library and target to make it a place where knowledge is housed as ebooks and video-books.
 Books are stored decentrally using IPFS Decentralized Storage.
 We are using Filecoin/IPFS tech like @nft_storage. try it: https://decentralized-library.vercel.app/

+UPDATE
+Working on the paid or tip creator feature.